 Anyone can be triggered by a personal issue that causes them to have a defensive reaction.
-But, it’s not normal to spout off a defensive response on a daily basis.
+But, it’s not normal to spout off a defensive response daily.
 If that’s a problem for you or someone that you know, you may want to find a therapist to help you respond to others and interact with them in more appropriate ways.

 As mentioned earlier, certain mental disorders can cause someone to react defensively.

-Binge eaters and people with other eating disorders often react defensively when someone confronts them about eating too much or too little, or for purging after eating.
+Binge eaters and people with other eating disorders often react defensively when someone confronts them about eating too much or too little or purging after eating.
 Many people that deal with binge eating find that support groups can be very helpful.

 Defensive people also tend to vent on social media to help support their positions.